Northland College, Ashland, Wisconsin

 SPRING FLORA - BIO222

 This course introduces students to the tools required to identify and voucher the flowering plants of the Great Lakes region.
 We travel to a range of habitat types throughout the Northwoods, with students learning ~100 plant species by common and scientific name by the end of May-term.
 We also spend 1-2 days assisting with plant restoration projects in the region (e.g., sandscape restoration on Apostle Islands and garlic mustard control at Copper Falls State Park).
-Students are expected to endure long days and sometimes adverse conditions in the field.
-We camp out on a three-day field trip during the second week of class.
+We camp out during the second week of class when we travel to southern Wisconsin (usually to Wyalusing State Park and to Devils Lake State Park and surrounding natural areas).

 NATURAL HISTORY & CONSERVATION OF THE LAKE SUPERIOR WATERSHED - BIO128

 This course introduces students to the natural history, conservation, and restoration of the region’s natural resources.
-Students will observe patterns of biodiversity, discuss life history characteristics of key species, and connect these observations to the historic and current forces driving ecological change and conservation efforts throughout the Lake Superior watershed.
+Students observe patterns of biodiversity, discuss life history characteristics of key species, and connect these observations to the historic and current forces driving ecological change and conservation efforts throughout the Lake Superior watershed.
+Emphasis is placed on project-based learning, analysis of biological data, and science writing.
+This course is blocked with courses in geology, Native American studies, writing, and a team-taught practicum course that includes multiple all-day fieldtrips.

 BIOLOGY OF ORGANISMS - BIO235

 This course is an introduction to the anatomy, morphology, development and reproduction of plants and animals.
-In addition, we will investigate characteristics taxonomists use to distinguish among the different plant and animal groups.
-Along the way, we will explore plant and animal adaptations and trade-offs.
+In addition, we investigate characteristics taxonomists use to distinguish among the different plant and animal groups.
+We explore plant and animal adaptations and trade-offs.
 This course is divided into two halves, with Dr. Johnson teaching the first half of the semester pertaining to plant structures, functions, and diversity (botany).